roshanpoudyal/svg-experiments/README.md

 # svg-experiments
-* svg experiments and demo
+* svg experiments and demo from me
-* svg demo and resources
+* svg demo and resources from open sources